Swiss perspectives in 10 languages

 (Bloomberg) — Stocks rose at the start of the busiest week for corporate earnings, with traders also gearing up for the US election and key economic data that will set the stage for the next Federal Reserve decision.

 A victory for Trump would be more beneficial for stocks and Bitcoin relative to his Democratic opponent, while a Kamala Harris presidency would bring slightly more relief to housing costs, according to a Bloomberg Markets Live Pulse survey.
-Some 38% of the 350 respondents see equities accelerating a year from now under the Republican candidate, versus 13% under the Democrat.
+Some 38% of respondents see equities accelerating a year from now under the Republican candidate, versus 13% under the Democrat.

 “Markets have been extremely active over the past month as traders have juiced up the already ebullient scenario baked into equity valuations, adding improved odds of a Republican sweep to the list of goodies discounted,” said Lisa Shalett at Morgan Stanley Wealth Management.